Tsuchinshan-ATLAS: The brightest comet of the century

 About The Comet:

-• The comet will pass 35 million miles from the Sun on September 27, 2024.
+• The comet passed 35 million miles from the Sun on September 27, 2024.

 • The comet was first discovered by Purple Mountain Observatory, China on 9 January 2023, and The Asteroid Impact Last Alert System (ATLAS), Africa.

-• While It’s the Closest Approach it will be as Bright as Venus (Evening Star) and Sirius (Brightest Star).
+• While it’s the Closest Approach it will be as Bright as Venus (Evening Star) and Sirius (Brightest Star).

 Orbital path